Nullable reference types

 #nullable restore: Restores the nullable annotation context and nullable warning context to the project settings.

-#pragma warning disable nullable: Set the nullable warning context to disabled.
+#nullable disable warnings: Set the nullable warning context to disabled.

-#pragma warning enable nullable: Set the nullable warning context to enabled.
+#nullable enable warnings: Set the nullable warning context to enabled.

-#pragma warning restore nullable: Restores the nullable warning context to the project settings.
+#nullable restore warnings: Restores the nullable warning context to the project settings.

 Nullable annotation context